FootballSports

 United went unbeaten at home and won comfortably, but the season lacked defining moments.
 Wayne Rooney’s brief transfer saga might be the most memorable part.

-Read also: The 23 Best Forwards in the Bundesliga Right Now - Ranked from Lowest to Highest
+Read also: The 15 Highest-Paid Cricketers in the World - Ranked from Lowest to Highest

 26. Chelsea (2016-17)